jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 ```

-We can also run simulation and see the result like below:
+We can also run the simulation and see the result below:

 <div align=center><img src="imgs/v1/13.png" alt="drawing" width="900"/></div>

 Then we can click on the Run synthesis under the SYNTHESIS and Run implementation under the IMPLEMENTATION.
-And we should add the appropriate board related master XDC file to the project and edit it to include the related pins like below:
+We should add the appropriate board-related master XDC file to the project and edit it to include the related pins like the below:

 <div align=center><img src="imgs/v1/12.png" alt="drawing" width="1200"/></div>

 Generate the bitstream and program device like [Lab1](https://uri-nextlab.github.io/ParallelProgammingLabs/Verilog_Labs/Lab1_Modeling_Concepts.html).

-Then you can press the button of the board and you can see the LED is on like below:
+Then you can press the button on the board, and you can see the LED is on like below:

 <div align=center><img src="imgs/v1/20.jpg" alt="drawing" width="200"/></div>